These artificial beings were only seen in Justice League of America Vol. 1 #105, in 1973.

 Powers & Abilities

-These small, featureless humanoids have a consistency not unlike silly putty or bread dough.
+These small, nearly featureless humanoids have a consistency not unlike silly putty or bread dough.
 Their body harmlessly deform under impact.

 This may be the same “plastalloy” tech used for the Shaggy Man.